jwickowski/codepruner.com/src/codepruner.com/content/english/post/auth/how-to-configure-auth-to-be-independent-of-provider.md

 ---
-title: "How to configure Auth to be independent of provider"
-author: "Jerzy Wickowski"
+author: Jerzy Wickowski
+categories:
+  - auth
+date: 2022-06-22T10:40:58.000Z
+draft: false
 images:
-  - "images/blog/red-sharp-pruner.jpg"
+  - images/blog/red-sharp-pruner.jpg
-url: "posts/auth/how-to-configure-auth-to-be-independent-of-provider"
-date: 2022-06-22T11:40:58+01:00
-draft: false
-tags: ["auth", "jwt","backend"]
+tags:
-categories: ["auth"]
+  - auth
+  - jwt
+  - backend
+title: How to configure Auth to be independent of provider
-type: "regular"
+type: regular
+url: posts/auth/how-to-configure-auth-to-be-independent-of-provider
 ---

 Have you ever implement authentication or authorization for a project you worked on?
 I can say,  we don't do it very often, because it is needed to be done only once in a project.
 There is a high probability you have never implemented it.
 It was true for me as well, but I am so lucky, I had that pleasure to do it.